 Mathematics is a linear subject: new work often depends on previous knowledge.
 A consistent effort throughout the whole course is therefore essential.

-At the start of Year 9, students are placed in one of four sets.
-There are two parallel higher sets (1a and 1b) and two parallel lower sets (X and Y).
+At the start of Year 9, students are placed in one of five sets.
+There are two parallel higher sets (1a and 1b), one middle set (2) and two parallel lower sets (X and Y).

 At the start of Year 10, students are placed in one of five sets.
 There will be two parallel top sets (sets 1a and 1b) and one middle set (set 2) and two smaller parallel lower sets (sets X and Y).